eclipse/mraa/docs/galileorevd.md

 Galileo Gen 1 - Rev D                            {#galileorevd}
 =====================

-Galileo is a microcontroller board based on the Intel® Quark SoC X1000 Application Processor, a 32-bit Intel Pentium-class system on a chip.
+Galileo is a microcontroller board based on the Intel(R) Quark(TM) SoC X1000 Application Processor, a 32-bit Intel Pentium-class system on a chip.

 The rev D board has the following limitations in libmraa: